-- Directly drag and drop images and folder containing images into list.
+- Drag and drop images and folders directly into list.

-- Support to drop images and folders directly onto application to add into list.
+- Drag and Drop images and folders directly onto application to add into list.

-- Even selected images in finder can directly Open With->Super JPEG to PDF to add into list.
+- Selected images in finder can directly Open With->Super Image Resizer to add into list.

 - Super fast.

 - Supports most popular image formats.

 - Option to preserve source image metadata dictionaries like Exif, RAW, GPS etc, into destination image.